Last updated on July 22nd, 2019 at 12:45 pm

-As one of the most widely used pain medications following major injury and surgery, many people across the country use Dilaudid at one point or another.
+Since Dilaudid is one of the most widely used pain medications, many people across the country have used it at some point.

-Here’s what you need to know about Dilaudid.
+Here’s what you need to know about this pain medication.

 What Is Dilaudid?

-Known generically as Hydromorphone or dihydromorphinone, Dilaudid refers to the Brand name for a centrally-acting pain medication of the opioid class, synthesized from morphine to increase its potency.
-The Federal government assigns this drug as a Schedule II narcotic.
+Dilaudid is a Schedule II narcotic.
 Physicians classify this drug as an opioid analgesic and use it to treat severe pain from injury or illness.

 Dilaudid can be administered:

-The Patient Safety Authority reveals that orally distributed, 7.5 mg of Dilaudid equals 30 mg of morphine.
-In the more potent IV form, it becomes 20 times more potent than morphine.
-This potency makes the abuse potential for this drug extremely high, so patients should only receive the lowest dose necessary.
+The Patient Safety Authority reveals that 7.5 mg of orally distributed Dilaudid is about as powerful as 30 mg of morphine.
+In IV form, it becomes more potent.
+In fact, liquified Dilaudid can be 20 times more potent than morphine.

 Who Takes It?

-Doctors will prescribe Dilaudid to adult patients who require treatment for severe pain.
-They should only give it to patients when alternative pain medications do not sufficiently treat the person’s pain.
+Some doctors will prescribe Dilaudid to adult patients who require treatment for severe pain.
+However, doctors typically only prescribe this drug to patients when alternative pain medications are not enough to sufficiently treat their pain.

 - experience stressful life events